unt-libraries/catalog-api/README.md

 ##### Test Settings

-The `.env.template` file includes a section at the end for test settings.
+The `.env.template` file includes a section for test settings.
 These define configuration for test copies of the default database, the Sierra database, Solr, and Redis.
 The variables prefixed with TEST correspond directly with non-test settings (ones not prefixed with TEST).

 If you will be running tests through Docker, then the only required settings are `TEST_SIERRA_DB_USER`, `TEST_SIERRA_DB_PASSWORD`,